hvianna/audioMotion-analyzer/coverpage.md

 # audioMotion-analyzer

-> A high-resolution real-time graphic audio spectrum analyzer JavaScript module with no dependencies
+> A high-resolution real-time audio spectrum analyzer JavaScript module with no dependencies

 - Visualize discrete frequencies or octave bands
 - High-resolution (retina / HiDPI ready) fullscreen support
-- Lots of customization options
+- Easy to use, yet very customizable
-- No dependencies, less than 20kB minified
+- No dependencies, \~20kB minified file

 [Demos](/demo/)
 [About](#about)